 Department of English and Theatre

-Download course descriptions for Spring 2014.
+Download course descriptions for Fall and Summer 2014.

 Well said!
 Well read!
 Congrats to Dr. Malphrus' Senior Seminar Superstars on a successful reading of excerpts from their creative writing thesis projects: Alyse Bingham, Scott DeRouen, Sarah Doty, Manny Floresca, and Victoria Hilton!

 P. Ellen Malphrus presented "Two Way Boulevards and Dead End Streetcars: Mo'where and Nowhere in Grimsley's Boulevard and Williams' A Street Car Named Desire" at the October 2013 meeting of the Rocky Mountain Modern Language Association.

 Lauren Hoffer's "Employment Relations and the Failure of Sympathy in Hardy's Desperate Remedies and The Mayor of Casterbridge," has been accepted by The Victorians Institute Journal.

 Robert Kilgore's essay, "From 'Employment' (I) to 'Grace':